Malaysia: Where to Stay in Kuala Lumpur

 WHERE TO STAY IN KUALA LUMPUR MALAYSIA

-If you’re reading this because you are planning your very first trip to KL, this accommodation guide to Kuala Lumpur for first-time visitors and information on the best area to stay in Kuala Lumpur for first-time visitors, as well as a guide to best hotels near Petronas Twin Towers and where to stay in Kuala Lumpur for nightlife, is sure to be a great help to you.
+If you’re reading this because you are planning your very first trip to KL, this accommodation guide to Kuala Lumpur will give you information and my advice on the best areas to stay in Kuala Lumpur for first-time visitors and returning visitors, as well as a guide to best hotels near Petronas Twin Towers and where to stay in Kuala Lumpur for nightlife.

-Kuala Lumpur is one of my very favourite cities in the world and I’ve been fortunate to have visited this cosmopolitan city many times over the past ten years.
-I’ve often stayed in KL and have used the city as a base and exciting ā€˜transit hub’ between travelling to and from many other wonderful places in Asia.
+KL is a cosmopolitan city with great transport links and so I’ve often used the city as a base and exciting ā€˜transit hub’ between travelling to and from many other wonderful places in Malaysia and throughout Asia.

 The vibrant capital of Malaysia is a dazzling mix of modern skyscrapers, colonial architecture, buzzing street markets, and world-class shopping malls.
 Travelling into the city on the KLIA Ekspres (that’s the right spelling) from the airport and seeing that fabulous skyline sparking on the horizon always gives me goosebumps of excitement and anticipation.